alvincrespo/turbo-form-rails/README.md

+⚠️⚠️⚠️
+Archived.
+Turbo has since implemented data-turbo-confirm and data-turbo-method.
+⚠️⚠️⚠️

 # Turbo Form (Rails)

 This library builds on top of [turbo-form](https://github.com/alvincrespo/turbo-form) by providing template helpers specifically for Ruby on Rails.